 A PERSONAL OBSERVATION

-That, however, was clearly not SPI’s goal in producing OBJECTIVE MOSCOW.
-It is something else, entirely.
+That, it should be noted, was clearly not SPI’s goal in producing OBJECTIVE MOSCOW.
+It is something else entirely.
 In fact, it is so “off the wall” in some of its design assumptions that I suspect that it came about as a weird and perversely interesting product of a few late-night SPI “bull-sessions” about hypothetical East-West warfare that somehow received Dunnigan’s blessing to proceed with actual game development and publishing.
 For that reason, OBJECTIVE MOSCOW — despite its interesting premise and clean game system — is probably a marginal choice for the historical or military “purist.”
 On the other hand, for those players who like sci-fi and fantasy games as well as regular conflict simulations, it undoubtedly would be an interesting and unique addition for their game collections.

 2 commentsRead On